CD Aspirante: History

 C.D.
-Aspirante were formed on 18 May 1958 by Rafael Gálvez.
-In 2001 they won promotion to the second tier of Salvadoran football.
+Aspirante was formed on 18 May 1958 by Rafael Gálvez.
+In 2001, they won promotion to the second tier of Salvadoran football.
 Their greatest achievement was just missing promotion to the Salvadoran Premier Division after a 2–1 loss to Chalatenango in 2003.
-Prior to the tournament Aspirante's created a new administration, Mr. Manuel Turcios was named the new President of the Club.
+Before the tournament, Aspirantes created a new administration, and Mr. Manuel Turcios was named the new President of the Club.
 One of Mr. Turcio's first steps was to hire a new coach, Professor Mario Martínez.
-After agreeing to his contract terms Martínez started recruiting players in the district to form the basis of the team that would come so close to achieving promotion.
-However due to poor results and dealing with the local supporters Martínez handed in his resignation and despite the setback the club would just miss out on promotion.
-After the success the club has mainly stayed midtable failing to achieving the high they had once reached.
+After agreeing to his contract terms, Martínez started recruiting players in the district to form the basis of the team that would come so close to achieving promotion.
+However, due to poor results and dealing with the local supporters, Martínez handed in his resignation, and despite the setback, the club would just miss out on promotion.
+After the success, the club has mainly stayed midtable, failing to achieve the heights they had once reached.